Kaspersky Internet Security: Version 2011 (11.0)

-The beta version was released for all windows users on 8 June 2010.
-This version included a new interface, as well as a gadget only available for Windows Vista and Windows 7 users.
-PC Mag rated this version "very good" (4/5 stars).
-Its firewall was noted to be very good, but that made up for its only adequate malware detection rates.
-Two critical fixes have been released by Kaspersky Lab, making the current version 11.0.2.556.
+The beta version with the new interface was released for all windows users on June 8, 2010.
+There was also a gadget for Windows Vista and Windows 7 users.
+PC Mag rated this version as "very good" (4/5 stars).
+The firewall was noted as very good, but that only made up for the lack of malware detection.
+Two critical fixes were included in version 11.0.2.556.

 Version 2012 (12.0)

 On 1 March 2011, Kaspersky released the first build of version 2012, it came out as beta version and in English, French and Russian version, with more versions due out later.
 On 7 June 2011 Kaspersky Lab announced the commercial release of Kaspersky Internet Security 2012 in France, Germany, Switzerland.
 The current version is 12.0.0.374.

 Version 2013 (13.0)

-The beta version was released for all windows users on 3 March 2012.
-This version includes an interface which looks (currently, at least) much like Internet Security 2012.
-There is no Safe Run option, no Proactive Defense, while instead the behavioural monitoring System Watcher seems to be taking greater responsibility for detecting malware and a Safe Banking feature has been added.
+The beta version was released to all Windows users on March 3, 2012 with a similar interface to Internet Security 2012.
+No Safe run, no Proactive defense, their functions being replaced by System Watcher (behavioral monitoring).
+Added a Safe Banking feature.

-The release candidate (build 13.0.1.4088 RC) was released for all windows users on 20 July 2012.